sensible-hq/sensible-docs/readme-sync/v0/welcome/quickstart.md

     },
 ```

-This field defines a region in inches relative to the anchor, and since the region overlaps the anchor, it uses a filter to remove the anchor text in the output.
+This field defines a region in inches relative to the anchor, and since the region overlaps the anchor, it uses `wordFilters` to remove the anchor text in the output.
 See the green box in the editor?
 This box dynamically resizes as you adjust the region parameters (such as `height` and `start`), so you can visually tweak the region till you're satisfied:

 ![](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/images/v0/quickstart_error_3.png)